apache/opendal/website/docs/overview.md

 - Add Python binding: Python programmers can use OpenDAL.
 - Add object_store integration: `object_store` users can adopt OpenDAL.

-### 4. Free to zero cost
+### 4. Free of cost

-OpenDAL needs to implement features in zero cost way which means:
+OpenDAL needs to implement features in a zero cost way which means:

 - Users need not to pay cost for unused features.
 - Users cannot write better implementation for used features.